 Decent Yagi aerials have a "balun" in the dipole which is usually a small PCB built into the dipole assembly and it`s designed to maximise the signal by impedance matching the dipole to the cable, hence the name from the term balanced unbalanced.
 Baluns are reputed to help eliminate impulse interference which can be one of the causes of intermittent blocking or pixellation on digital signals.
 Some say the best aerials for eliminating impulse interference are Log Periodics, because they theoretically short it out to earth (assuming the aerial is bolted to the brickwork of the house), but this is not a universally accepted theory !
-Note that Log Periodic aerials do not need a balun because they have a natural impedance of 75 Ohms across the full band, due all the individual elements being, in effect, half wave dipoles.
+Note that neither half wave open dipoles nor Log Periodic aerials need a balun because they have a natural impedance of 75 Ohms across the full band (Log`s individual elements are, in effect, half wave dipoles).

 We recommend that all Log Periodic aerials are installed slightly tilted up at the front end.

 The subjects on this page are listed in the following order :